|

 '65 and was still with them when they evolved into The

 Faces in '69.
-He describes the style of Boz People as "somewhat
+He described the style of Boz People as "somewhat

 jazzy".
-Ian has since played with both the Who
+Ian went on to play with both the Who

 Pinnochio was Boz's third disc to be issued in '66.
 In all, six singles